 Cello has built an organization that overcomes barriers between trading, research, and technology to achieve a unified approach to portfolio management.
 The firm is defined by a team with a long shared track record of success and core values of curiosity, grit, integrity, ownership, judgment, and exceptionalism.
-Cello’s senior professionals average twenty-two years of experience.
+Cello’s senior professionals average twenty-five years of experience.

 ANTOINE SCHETRITTManaging Partner and CIO